kevinolega/callcentertrainingtips/_posts/2018-06-24-personality-test.md

 I don't believe in it 100 percent.

-But if you find out about your zodiac sign, or a specific personality type, you can evaluate yourself.
+But if you find out about your zodiac sign or a specific personality type, you can evaluate yourself.

 What positive traits are there?